Seattle filmmaker Lynn Shelton dies at 54

 Her creative and romantic partner Marc Maron, who appeared in her most recent film “Sword of Trust,” confirmed her death in a statement, quoted in Indiewire: “I have some awful news.
 Lynn passed away last night.
 She collapsed yesterday morning after having been ill for a week.”
 He stated that her death was not COVID-19, but “a previously unknown, underlying condition . . .
 The doctors could not save her.
 They tried.
 Hard.”

-Beloved in her hometown — she was the first local filmmaker to have her work open the Seattle International Film Festival, in 2012, and did it again a second time in 2019 — Ms. Shelton in recent years had moved into television work, including episodes of “Mad Men,” “Fresh off the Boat,” “GLOW,” and “The Morning Show.”
+Beloved in her hometown — she was the first local filmmaker to have her work open the Seattle International Film Festival, in 2012, and did it again a second time in 2019 — Ms. Shelton in recent years had moved into television work, including episodes of “Mad Men,” “Fresh off the Boat,” “GLOW,” “The Mindy Project,” “The Morning Show,” and many others.
 Most recently, she was executive producer of the Hulu series “Little Fires Everywhere,” directing four of the eight episodes.

+Tributes to Ms. Shelton from those with whom she worked filled Twitter on Saturday.
+“Lynn Shelton loved actors and we loved her back.
+She was a dream on set.
+Her lovely, sunny energy was infectious and actors always drifted to video village between takes to be around her,” wrote Mindy Kaling.
+Frequent collaborator Mark Duplass wrote, “We made so many things together.
+I wish we had made more.
+Her boundless creative energy and infectious spirit were unrivaled.
+She made me better.
+We butted heads, made up, laughed, pushed each other.
+Like family.
+What a deep loss.”

+“I was lucky enough to play a small role in a Lynn Shelton film & she treated her cast & crew like a family,” wrote actor/filmmaker Mike Birbiglia.
+“I learned about directing from watching her.
+The kindness with which she treated people.
+The room she left for spontaneity.
+We’ve lost a great one.”